vicentebolea/DAV-SDK.github.io/Products/DAV-SDK.md

         <strong>Quality</strong>
       </td>
       <td>
-        The DAV-SDK, while still in its early stages, benefits from quality assurance provided by Spack and the continuous integration and testing of member packages such as ADIOS, Ascent, Catalyst, DIY, HDF5, PNetCDF, ParaView, VisIt, Viskores (formerly VTK-m), and ZFP.
+        The DAV-SDK, while still in its early stages, benefits from quality assurance provided by Spack and the continuous integration and testing of member packages such as ADIOS2, Ascent, Catalyst, DIY, HDF5, PNetCDF, ParaView, VisIt, Viskores (formerly VTK-m), and ZFP.
       </td>
     </tr>
   </tbody>